 The City received \$1,190,782 as CDBG-CV1 funds and \$1,209,375 in CDBG-CV3 funds, for a total of \$2,400,157 in CDBG-CV funds through a Substantial Amendment to the FY 2019-20 AAP.
-The City continued to expend the CV funds over the FY 2021-22 period.
+The City continued to expend the CV funds over the FY 2022-23 period.
 Specifically, the following activities were underway:

-- Eden Council for Hope and Opportunity (ECHO): ECHO is educating the community regarding the housing protections available due to COVID-19.
+- Eden Council for Hope and Opportunity (ECHO): ECHO is educating the community regarding the housing protections available post COVID-19.
 In addition, ECHO responds to fair housing complains, conducts audits, and provides conciliation and mediation services.
-ECHO assisted 187 persons. - Salinas Downtown Street Team: This program launched cleanup crews in Chinatown and Downtown Salinas comprised of unhoused Team Members who would receive services and a basic needs stipend for their participation.
-Team Members are provided with case management services related to goal setting with the ultimate goal of housing stability.
+ECHO assisted 170 persons. - Salinas Downtown Street Team: This program launched cleanup crews in Chinatown and Downtown Salinas comprised of unhoused Team Members who would receive basic needs stipend for their participation.
+Team Members are provided with case management services related to housing stability.
 Team Members will receive pre-employment services to facilitate their path to regular employment.
-This program assisted 113 persons. - City of Salinas Housing Information and Referral Services: The City of Salinas has been providing housing information, education, and referral services to Salinas residents through the Emergency Rental Assistance Program (ERAP), created in response to the Covid-19 Pandemic.
-As of June 2022, the City of Salinas has assisted 1,204 households through the ERAP Program.

-The Grow Salinas Fund (GSF) / Economic Development Technical Assistance through this activity about 175 unduplicated businesses and 65 duplicated businesses were assisted to prevent, prepare, and respond to the COVID-19 pandemic.
+This program assisted 113 persons in FY 21-22.
+In FY 22-23 this program served 50 persons through regular CDBG funds. - City of Salinas Housing Information and Referral Services: The City of Salinas has been providing housing information, education, and referral services to Salinas residents through the Emergency Rental Assistance Program (ERAP), created in response to the Covid-19 Pandemic.
+As of June 2023, the City of Salinas has assisted 273 households through the ERAP Program. - The Grow Salinas Fund (GSF) / Economic Development Technical Assistance through this activity about 175 unduplicated businesses and 65 duplicated businesses were assisted to prevent, prepare, and respond to the COVID-19 pandemic.
 Businesses were assisted through emails, phone calls, acquiring and renewing business licenses, referrals to community business organizations and promotion of workshops.